-Duration: 5 (detect); one hour (conceal) Trappings: Waving hands, whispered words.
+Rank: Novice Power Points: 2 Range: Smarts Duration: 5 (detect); one hour (conceal) Trappings: Waving hands, whispered words.

-Detect arcana allows the recipient of the power to see and detect all supernatural persons, objects, or effects in sight.
+Detect arcana allows the recipient of the power to see and detect all supernatural persons, objects, or effects in sight for five rounds.
 This includes invisible foes, enchantments on people or items, weird science devices, and so on.
 With a raise, the caster knows the general type of enchantment as well - harmful, obscurement, magic, miracles, etc.